stianloader/micromixin-remapper/README.md

 The goal of micromixin-remapper is to support everything that is supported by micromixin-transformer.
-However, at this point in time micromixin-remapper only supports the pure fundementals for the mixin specification and will likely fail to remap almost any mixin.
-At the current point in time the goal of mine is to explore the performance implications of moving away from tiny-remapper rather than actually supporting the entire range of mixins.
+However, at this point in time micromixin-remapper only supports the pure fundementals for the mixin specification.
+This suffices to remap a large quantity of mixins, and fully supports remapping all known mixins used in galimulator modding.
+That being said, it may fail for more exotic usecases.
+If someone is willing enough to report a bug, the missing featureset can be amended though.

 Micromixin-remapper is rather likely to struggle with target selectors (often the `method` element of a mixin handler annotation or the `@Desc` annotation) when a